SixArm/sixarm_python_pip_requirements/README.md

-# SixArm.com →<br>pip requirements
+# SixArm.com →<br>Python pip requirements

-This is our team's pip requirements.txt file for our favorite python packages for our typical computers.
+This is our team's Python pip requirements.txt file for our favorite packages for our typical computers.

 Before we begin: